mglasder/invoice-manager/README.md

 StatsCalculator *..
 InvoiceRepository
 InvoiceLister *..
 InvoiceRepository

 ```

+### Prerequisites

+Modify the config.yaml file to your needs:

+- invoice_directory: the path to the folder on your machine where pdf invoices are stored
+- repo_directory: the path to the folder on your machine, where the invoice repository (the database of the app) should be stored
+- gmail_credentials: the credentials for the Gmail API (see below)
+- the remaining should be self-explanatory

+Setup Gmail to be usable by the app and retrieve your credentials:
+Follow the "Authorize credentials for a desktop application" section in this guide: https://developers.google.com/gmail/api/quickstart/python

 ### Installation

-To install the app, clone the repository and run the following command:
+To install the app, clone the repository and run the following commands:

 ```bash